Cloud-Davb/devops/_posts/2022-11-29-AWS-Query-on-Athena-SNS-SMS.md

 ---
 layout: post
-title: AWS query on Athena SNS SMS
+title: AWS - query on Athena SNS SMS
 ---
+# Explanation

+This article is write to do some query on AWS athena to extract logs from S3 bucket (generate by SNS SMS).

-# create database
+## Create database

 create database S3_database_SNS_SMS_logs